What is single sign-on (SSO)?

-- Access to any application.
 Some SSO solutions are limited in the scope of application landscape they cover.
-Some on-premises solutions provide SSO to web and enterprise applications but cannot do the same for VDI or SaaS applications.
+Some on-premises solutions provide SSO to web and enterprise applications but cannot do the same for virtual desktop infrastructure (VDI) or SaaS applications.
 On the other hand, some of the IDaaS vendors provide SSO to cloud and SaaS applications but not for on-premises applications.
 When evaluating an SSO solution, you should prioritize the capability to not only provide SSO experience across all VDI, enterprise, web, and SaaS applications, but also network access to other corporate resources like network file shares.

-- Secure user identity when accessing SaaS applications.
 SaaS applications are outside of the data center network.
-To achieve SSO to these applications, many solutions require customers to move their user directory to cloud.
+To achieve SSO to these applications, many SSO solutions require customers to move their user directory to cloud.
 This, to many enterprise customers, is a concern and a high-risk task, which is why your solution should provide the option to keep your user directory on premises.

-- Integration with multi-factor authentication mechanisms.
 It’s crucial to quickly and rightfully identify any user and authorize their access to corporate resources.
-Enterprise customers, therefore, should not rely on just user names and passwords but should also look for a solution that provides flexibility to use authentication schemes based on the state of end user device, user location, application they are trying to access, etc. This makes it important to select an SSO solution that supports any authentication mechanism as well as authentication protocols like RADIUS, Kerberos, Microsoft NTLM, Certificate Services, etc.
+Enterprise customers, therefore, should not rely on just usernames and passwords but should also look for a solution that provides flexibility to use authentication schemes based on the state of end user device, user location, application they are trying to access, etc. This makes it important to select an SSO solution that supports any authentication mechanism as well as authentication protocols like RADIUS, Kerberos, Microsoft NTLM, Certificate Services, etc.

-- Monitoring and troubleshooting tools.
-Your SSO solution should include monitoring tools that look for performance issues for all applications irrespective if they are in a data center, cloud or delivered as SaaS, so you can resolve issues quickly.
+Your SSO solution should include monitoring tools that look for performance issues for all applications irrespective if they are in a datacenter, cloud, or delivered as SaaS, so you can resolve issues quickly.